roninkelt/rpgx_cgd/pages/rules/running_games.md

 NPCS - vivid npcs bring the world to life.
 Each needs motive and method. they are the basis of the opposition forces and the main method the GM can use to effect change.
 A world without npcs is a dead world.

 PACE - keep things moving.
-If the pace starts to lag, introduce an obstacle.
+If the pace starts to lag, introduce a complication.
 Eliminate what is unimportant to the theme or thread.
 Players don't want to spend time counting coins, bookkeeping or other activities that don't illuminate story or character.
 Players will emulate the GM, if he moves quickly, they will follow suit.

 PASSION - The GM should be passionate about what they are doing.
 Players will reflect the intensity of the GM, if he expects nothing, they will give nothing and the game will wither.